mkarneim/pojobuilder/README.md

 The generated builder provides

-* a fluent interface for specifying values for the pojo's properties
+* a fluent interface for specifying values for the pojo's properties in a DSL like manner
 * and a "build()" method for creating a new pojo instance with these values.

 Here is an example of how you could use a generated pojo builder from your code: